Hot stock picks often have breakout chart patterns but this is one of my least favorite patterns to trade.

 Here is some practical trading advice you will not find in a candlestick chart patterns pdf.
 Years ago, I use to get killed trying to trade breakout chart patterns.
 The reason is that breakout chart patterns work during range expansion and a strong uptrending market.
 But when the market transitions into range contraction and a trading market, breakout patterns become headfakes.

-As I stated above, one of the most popular traders on Wall Street right now, Jason Bond, says that breakout chart patterns are his least favorite pattern to trade for swing trading.
+Breakout chart patterns are my least favorite pattern to trade for swing trading.
 The reason is that money making chart patterns progress through three phases: oversold, continuation, and breakout patterns.
 Trading breakout chart patterns means that you are buying a stock after those who bought it during the oversold and continuation pattern phases.
 In other words, trading breakout chart patterns means that you are always arriving a little late to the party.
-While breakout chart patterns are his least favorite patterns to use for swing trading, Jason Bond says that breakout chart patterns are his favorite to use for day trading (see Opening Range Breakout lesson here).
+While breakout chart patterns are my least favorite patterns to use for swing trading, breakout chart patterns are my favorite to use for day trading.

 Frequently Asked Questions about Breakout Chart Patterns

 What is a false breakout in trading?

 A false breakout is when price moves through a resistance level but then does not have enough momentum to maintain its direction.

 Traders can minimize getting suckered by a false breakout by demanding confirmation of volume on the breakout.
 In the example above, the negative divergence between price and volume was a warning.

 Breakouts are my least favorite pattern to trade because they can end badly with a false breakout, and even if they don’t, you are always arriving to the party a bit late if your entry is the breakout as you chase the stock higher.

 Breakouts are notorious for causing traders to blow up their trading accounts.